How Does Company Taxation Work in Malaysia?

 Companies face penalties if they don’t comply with the tax laws and can request advance rulings on the tax treatment of specific transactions.

 Tax Incentives for Companies in Malaysia

 Among the existing tax incentives, the country gives tax holidays of up to 10 years to pioneer status firms, investment tax allowance of between 60% to 100%, reinvestment allowances of 60% on capital investments, as well as capital reinvestment allowances.
 Sectors benefiting from these incentives include healthcare, Islamic finance, venture capital, tourism, energy conservation, biotech, IT, manufacturing, hospitality, and environment protection.

 Among the new incentives proposed, the Government has proposed automation equipment allowances and accelerated capital allowances in IoT, big data, robotics, and other technology drivers.

 How InCorp Can Help

 Although Malaysia is not a low-tax jurisdiction, the effective corporate income tax rates applied to companies may be much lower than 24% if they take advantage of the pioneer status (PS) scheme, reinvestment allowance, or investment tax allowance.
 An example can be a manufacturing firm with a PS status paying as little as just over 7% tax, with only 30% of its profits being taxable.

 This is where we can help, as InCorp Global is undoubtedly the leading corporate services provider in Singapore and Southeast Asia, with over two decades of domain expertise in providing such services as a group.

-Overall, key taxation services we provide in Malaysia include (but is not limited to) Tax planning and structuring, tax audit and investigation, tax filing and advisory, tax dispute resolution.
+Overall, key taxation services we provide in Malaysia include (but are not limited to) tax planning and structuring, tax audit and investigation, tax filing and advisory, and tax dispute resolution.
 If there are other aspects of company tax in Malaysia that you would like us to address, feel free to contact us or engage in our services.